 Finland Education Statistics

-#23 93% of students graduate high school.
+#23 93% of students graduate from high school.
 More than in the US.

 #24 66% of high school students go on to further education (college or vocational courses).